aggarwalpiush/Tutorial-Docker-on-GPU-Server/README.md

 docker run --gpus all nvidia/cuda nvidia-smi
 ```

 Note: To use gpu within the docker container, all the images must include cuda drivers.
-Therefore we have used ```nvidia/cuda```image.
+Therefore we have used ```nvidia/cuda``` which is one of the image that include these drivers.

 #### Start a GPU enabled container on two GPUs
 ```